kihyunee/gut_resistotype/README.md

 # Data files

+**Some of the files linked here are hosted in zenodo at https://doi.org/10.5281/zenodo.7188054**

 ### Human microbiome metagenome assemblies

 Human microbiome metagenome assemblies previously published in [Pasolli et al., 2019, Cell 176, 649–662](https://doi.org/10.1016/j.cell.2019.01.001)**

 Fasta files can be accessed following the instructions provided in http://segatalab.cibio.unitn.it/data/Pasolli_et_al.html

 Sample metadata provided in Pasolli et al. 2019 was additionally curated with respect to (a) health and disease status of the subject and (b) antibiotic usage preceding the sampling.
-The final metadata used in our study is provided in this link: [microbiome sample metadata](https://github.com/kihyunee/gut_resistotype/blob/data/sfile-microbiome-sample-detail.tsv)
+The final metadata used in our study is provided in this link: [microbiome sample metadata tsv](https://github.com/kihyunee/gut_resistotype/blob/data/sfile-microbiome-sample-detail.tsv) or [microbiome sample metadata tsv, zenodo](https://zenodo.org/record/7188054/files/sfile-microbiome-sample-detail.tsv?download=1)

 ### NCBI RefSeq prokaryotic genome assemblies